karkman/MMB-114_Genomics/02-Read-trimming.md

   * Are there adapters in our reads?
   * In which part of the reads?
   * What are adapters and why should we remove them?
-* Do you see differences between the R1 and R2 reads?
+* Which of the three genomes has the best sequence quality?

 ## Trimming adapters and low-quality regions